Graph Reconstruction via MIS Queries: Abstract

 \section{Abstract}

-We consider the \textsf{Graph Reconstruction} problem given only query access to the input graph via a \textsf{Maximal Independent Set} oracle.
-In this setting, in each round, the player submits a query consisting of a subset of vertices to the oracle, and the oracle returns any maximal independent set in the subgraph induced by the queried vertices.
-The goal for the player is to learn all the edges of the input graph.
+In the \textsf{Graph Reconstruction} (\textsf{GR}) problem, a player initially only knows the vertex set $V$ of an input graph $G=(V, E)$ and is required to learn its set of edges $E$.
+To this end, the player submits queries to an oracle and must deduce $E$ from the oracle's answers.

+Angluin and Chen [Journal of Computer and System Sciences, 2008] resolved the number of \textsf{Independent Set} (\textsf{IS}) queries necessary and sufficient for \textsf{GR} on $m$-edge graphs.
+In this setting, each query consists of a subset of vertices $U \subseteq V$, and the oracle responds with a boolean, indicating whether $U$ is an independent set in $G$.
+They gave algorithms that use $O(m \cdot \log n)$ \textsf{IS} queries, which is best possible.

+In this paper, we initiate the study of \textsf{GR} via \textsf{Maximal Independent Set} (\textsf{MIS}) queries, a more powerful variant of \textsf{IS} queries.
+Given a query $U \subseteq V$, the oracle responds with any, potentially adversarially chosen, maximal independent set $I \subseteq U$ in the induced subgraph $G[U]$.

+We show that, for \textsf{GR}, \textsf{MIS} queries are strictly more powerful than \textsf{IS} queries when parametrized by the maximum degree $\Delta$ of the input graph.
+We give tight (up to poly-logarithmic factors) upper and lower bounds for this problem: \begin{enumerate} \item We observe that the simple strategy of taking uniform independent random samples of $V$ and submitting those to the oracle yields a non-adaptive randomized algorithm that executes $O(\Delta^2 \cdot \log n)$ queries and succeeds with high probability.
+This should be contrasted with the fact that $\Omega(\Delta \cdot n \cdot \log(\frac{n}{\Delta}))$ \textsf{IS} queries are required for such graphs, which shows that \textsf{MIS} queries are strictly more powerful than \textsf{IS} queries.
+Interestingly, combining the strategy of taking uniform random samples of $V$ with the probabilistic method, we show the existence of a deterministic non-adaptive algorithm that executes $O(\Delta^3 \cdot \log(\frac{n}{\Delta}))$ queries.

-In this paper, we give tight (up to a logarithmic factor) upper and lower bounds for this problem: \begin{enumerate} \item We give a randomized query algorithm that uses $O(\Delta^2 \log n)$ non-adaptive queries and succeeds with high probability to reconstruct an $n$-vertex graph with maximum degree $\Delta$.
-Using the probabilistic method, we also show that a non-adaptive deterministic algorithm that executes $O(\Delta^3 \log n)$ queries exists. \item We give two lower bounds that apply to arbitrary adaptive randomized algorithms that succeed with probability greater than $\frac{1}{2}$.
-We show that, for such algorithms, $\Omega(\Delta^2)$ rounds are necessary in graphs of maximum degree $\Delta$, and that $\Omega(\log n)$ rounds are necessary even when the input graph is an $n$-vertex cycle. \end{enumerate}
+\item Regarding lower bounds, we prove that the additional $\Delta$ factor when going from randomized non-adaptive algorithms to deterministic non-adaptive algorithms is necessary.
+We show that every non-adaptive deterministic algorithm requires $\Omega(\Delta^3 / \log^2 \Delta)$ queries.
+For arbitrary randomized adaptive algorithms, we show that $\Omega(\Delta^2)$ queries are necessary in graphs of maximum degree $\Delta$, and that $\Omega(\log n)$ queries are necessary, even when the input graph is an $n$-vertex cycle. \end{enumerate}